 The minimalist production knocks while Nas himself even proves a bit clairvoyant, touching on our now president-elect’s cheap pursuits while shouting out the marginalized: “Celebrity Apprentice a devil show/Big up to Africa, Mexico.”
 So when exactly will Nas’ album actually be done?
 He’s recently had fire moments and for whatever reason seems reinvigorated.
 Dismissing any new hip-hop that came after you is decidedly very non-hip-hop, but there’s nothing wrong in relishing older cats whom are shockingly spry.
 The song title itself is at worst inaccurate, and at best premature, but it shows why we still owe the prodigious one our due patience. — DAVID MA

-We’ll soon be unveiling the most extensive piece ever written on DJ Shadow.
+We’ll soon be unveiling a large story on DJ Shadow.
 It not only commemorates Endtroducing‘s two decade anniversary but is also a pretty sizable feature for the upcoming issue of Wax Poetics.
 I conducted the interview in his studio which was huge honor and HERE’S a sneak peak at some ill old photos from his personal documenting his origin story and subsequent rise.

-Sharon was kind enough to write a little foreword for our piece on Binky Griptite which was done as a favor that now seems even more priceless.
-I was honored to write an appreciation piece for The Guardian which you can read HERE.
-RIP Sharon.
-Thank you so much.
+She was kind enough to write a little foreword for our piece on Binky Griptite, years ago, done just as a favor.
+Thank you so much Sharon.

-I was recently lucky enough to connect with legendary composer Galt Macdermot and was asked to write a short primer on his essential recordings (heads might find the list tepid but this is real broad, easy swath of his jams).
+I recently connected with legendary composer Galt Macdermot and wrote a short primer on his essential recordings (heads might find the list tepid but this is meant to be broad, quick swath of his jams).
 In the end, that’s the beauty of Macdermot’s enormously effusive catalogue– there’s so much to celebrate.
-Take a look / listen to the story I did For Redbullmusicacademy HERE.
-Thank you Galt, huge honor.
+Take a look / listen to the story, written for Redbull Music Academy (HERE).
+Thank you so much Galt, huge honor.

-I’ve always thought that Casual’s Fear Itself has fallen by the wayside in the aughts of Bay Area rap classics.
-‘93 To Infinity and Del’s solo works are all celebrated but Fear Itself is somehow never mentioned despite charting well on Billboard, getting significant play, and aging particularly well compared to its counterparts.
+I’ve always thought Fear Itself should be rated higher when in it comes to Bay Area rap classics.
+‘93 Til… and Del’s solo works are all celebrated but Fear Itself is somehow never mentioned despite charting well on Billboard, getting significant play, and aging particularly well compared to its counterparts.
 I decided to document the album track-by-track– with Casual and producer Domino– about the making of Fear Itself for one of my favorite sites, the homie Jeff Weiss’ Passion of The Weiss.
 READ IT HERE.

 Not exactly breaking news, but we’ve finally set up an Instagram account!
 We’re suuuuuper late to the party but we’ll make up for it with a bunch of old man shit we’ve accumulated through the years.
 Expect lots of music, fandom, ephemera, and exuberance!
 So far, the response has been terrific.
 Find us on IG at: NERDTORIOUS_BLOG